Year 6: Blog items

 Developing skills, problem solving, encouragement, communication

-• English – we learnt how to write a detailed letter so we could thank Robinwood for our fantastic time there.
+• In English, we learnt how to write a detailed letter so we could thank Robinwood for our fantastic time there.

 Home Practice